Skip to main content

 Jet Streaks

-The upper-level flow aloft (in the upper troposphere) can have significant consequences for surface weather conditions.
+The upper-level flow (in the upper troposphere) can have significant consequences for surface weather conditions.
 A key example of this is when Convergence and Divergence are present in the upper atmosphere.
 Think of the Jet Stream as a river, and the height lines on a 300 mb map are like the edges of the river.
-As you’re flowing along the river, if the river becomes more narrow (the height lines move closer together), the water has to “bunch up” as it enters the narrow channel.
-This is called Convergence, and it occurs when air is squeezed together (Figure 8.4.1).
-This forces the wind to blow faster.
-Now, suppose the channel widens again (the lines spread out), allowing water to spread back out as it exits the narrow channel.
+As you’re flowing along the river, if the river becomes narrower (the height lines move closer together), the water has to squeeze together as it enters the narrow channel.
+This is called Convergence, and it occurs when air is squeezed together as shown in Figure 8.4.1.
+This increases wind speed.
+Now, suppose the channel widens again (the lines spread out), allowing water to disperse as it exits the narrow channel.
 This is known as Divergence (Figure 8.4.1).
 In a future investigation, we will examine the effects of convergence and divergence on surface weather conditions.
-Indeed, they are actually a key component of what is called cyclogenesis, which is the formation and evolution of mid-latitude weather systems and cyclones.
+Indeed, they are a key component of cyclogenesis, the formation and evolution of mid-latitude weather systems and cyclones.

 Convergence and Divergence.
 Additional details in caption.